ganeti/ganeti/doc/admin.rst

   gnt-cluster getmaster
   gnt-cluster version

-See the man page *gnt-cluster* to know more about their usage.
+See the man page :manpage:`gnt-cluster` to know more about their usage.